 www.spielen-mit-verantwortung.de

-Anyone who has recognized the symptoms described above in a friend or relative should first talk calmly with them about this situation.
+Anyone who has recognized the symptoms described above in a friend or relative should talk calmly with them about this situation.
 In doing so, one should in no way reproach or settle the accumulated debts.
 Gambling addicts themselves need to overcome their financial difficulties and relearn money management so that they can once again correctly assess the value of each euro.
 After the first conversation, together you can deactivate the player account at the respective online casino.
 For this, you just need to contact the customer service.
 Then you can look for an appropriate treatment of gambling addiction.
 Since this is already a registered disease in the International Statistical Classification of Diseases and Related Health Problems, those affected also have the option of undergoing outpatient or inpatient therapy, which is also covered by health insurance.
 It is important to choose an individualized therapy.
 In the case of inpatient treatment, the affected person is away from his usual gambling environment for one to three months.
 In this way, he can distance himself from his problems enough to consider them soberly.
 One can participate in specialized group therapy and make an exchange with other gambling addicts.
 Social workers, doctors, psychologists and physiotherapists are available 24/7 for the sufferers in a clinic.
 It should not be forgotten that in most cases gambling addiction goes hand in hand with alcoholism and major debts.

 Is it possible to prevent gambling addiction?